 Allowances for Foreign Students: Maranatha understands that students living outside the lower 48 states in the US face significant challenges and expenses concerning travel that limit their ability to visit their family.
-Therefore, the restrictions concerning No Cut Days will not apply to these students who are visiting family outside the lower 48 states.
-These students must abide by the standard cut policy and may not exceed their allowed class absences without incurring the academic and/or financial penalty that may be associated.
-These students must also take Final Exams on campus during the dates of Open Final Exams.
+These students must take Final Exams on campus during the dates of Open Final Exams.